opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~
  |Over|

 Puts the connected nodes one over the other.
-Each time a node is connected a new port will be added, this way the overlap of columns can be defined regardless from the Xsheet columns order.The columns order is up to bottom, where the column connected on the upper port is over the other ones.This can be used when you need to combine several nodes in a single one, for example to mask several columns with the same mask.
+Each time a node is connected a new port will be added, this way the overlap of columns can be defined regardless from the Xsheet columns (or Timeline layers) order.
+The contents order is up to bottom, where the node connected on the upper port will be over the other ones.
+This can be used when you need to combine several nodes in a single one, for example to mask several columns with the same mask.

 .. _premultiply: